cmfk-hamburg/site/src/content/en/festival.md

 buttonLink: "/assets/program-chinese-film-2023.pdf"
 ---

-The Chinese Film Festival Hamburg, now in its second edition, is a mesmerising celebration of contemporary Chinese art house cinema.
-Organised by the non-profit "Chinesische Medien- und Filmkunst e.V" (Chinese Film and Media Art Association), founded in 2022 by filmmaker Hanqi Sheng and artist Zhichao Zhu, this festival goes beyond being just an event.

-It's a vibrant platform that shines a spotlight on emerging talents in Chinese independent filmmaking, offering an authentic portrayal of China's cinematic artistry.

-Our festival is a testament to the diversity of cinematic genres, from intricate narratives to impactful shorts, revealing documentaries, imaginative animations, and bold experimental works.
-We take pride in being a cultural bridge that connects China and Germany, fostering intercultural dialogue and enriching Hamburg's diversity.
+From May 9th to 12th, 2024, the Chinese Film Festival Hamburg (CFFH), now in its second edition, celebrating the charm of Chinese films and offering a multilayered cinematic experience to the city.

+### Our Cinematic Journey
+In May 2022, the filmmakers Hanqi Sheng and the artist Zhichao Zhu initiated the Chinese-language independent film screening project "ShowcaseRiparian (河岸放映)” in Hamburg.
+By the end of 2022, the non-profit organization Hamburg Chinese Film and Media Art Association (Chinesische Medien- und Filmkunst e.V.) was established.
+As it developed, a dedicated team of film enthusiasts came together, bound by our shared passion for the project.

+We were also fortunate to receive significant support and encouragement from the Hamburg Academy of Fine Arts, the Department of Culture and Media in Hamburg, the iconic local cultural institutions B-Movie, and Metropolis Kino.
+This support led to the creation of the first edition of the film festival.

-In our first film festival, which took place from January 10th to 15th, 2023, under the name of "Chinese Film+."
-Our Events at Chinese Film+ were met with enthusiastic responses, often selling out to both Chinese and non-Chinese audiences, film critics, and creators in Hamburg and its surrounding areas.
-Many of the films had their German premiere at our festival, and we even had the privilege of bringing two world premieres to our local audiences.
+The inaugural festival, held from January 10th to 15th in 2023 under the name "Chinese Film+," received overwhelming acclaim.
+Its events witnessed sold-out shows attended by diverse audiences, film critics, and creators from Hamburg and beyond.
+The festival proudly introduced several Chinese art-house films to German audiences and even hosted two global premieres.

-Join us for this exciting cinematic journey and be part of this remarkable cultural exchange between China and Germany.
+### Our Mission

+This year, as the Chinese Film Festival Hamburg (CFFH), we continue our mission with pride.
+It's not just a festival; it's a multidimensional platform advocating and showcasing contemporary Chinese art cinema and visual arts.

+While industry standards matter, what we truly crave are films bursting with original “écriture” and authentic expression.
+And we firmly believe that the spirit of experimentation is the cornerstone of filmic art innovation.
+Our goal is to provide a space for filmmakers and their works, characterized by innovative and diverse filmic narratives, aesthetics, and concepts, to be shared and exchanged across time zones and cultures.

+While industry standards matter, what we truly crave are films bursting with original “écriture” and authentic expression.

+Through our festival, we endeavort to offer a realistic portrayal of contemporary Chinese cinematic art to the German audience, fostering cultural exchange and enriching Hamburg's local diversity.

+You can click here to download last year's film festival program booklet.

+Download the last year's film festival program booklet.